MSdaghigh/stargazers-log/README.md

 # stargazers-log

-A log of the repositories I've starred.
+A log of the repositories I have starred.